izolate/agegate/README.md

 ### `AgeGate(options, callback)`
 Create a `new` instance of the class, passing in the options `object` as first parameter and specifying a callback `function` as the second.

+Instantiate it wherever appropriate (e.g. DOM ready) to start the age gate.
+An event listener will be added to the `submit` event for the specified `form`, and the `<select>` element will be populated with country data when required.

 #### Options

 An `object` with the following options: